Terms and Conditions

 These General Terms and Conditions (GTC) apply to all contracts between Abels Fire Protection Systems (hereinafter "Contractor") and its clients for the planning, supply, installation, retrofitting, maintenance and inspection of fire doors, penetration seals, fire gates, cladding and related structural fire protection services.

-Deviating, conflicting or supplementary terms of the client shall only become part of the contract if and to the extent that the Contractor has expressly agreed to their application in writing.
+Deviating, conflicting or supplementary terms of the client shall only become part of the contract if and to the extent that the Contractor has expressly agreed to their application in text form.

-In addition, for construction services the provisions of VOB/B in their current version apply where agreed between the parties on a case-by-case basis.
+In addition, for construction services the provisions of VOB/B in their current version apply where this has been validly agreed with entrepreneurs on a case-by-case basis.

 § 2 Offer and Conclusion of Contract